leninworld/GBAD2Neo4J/README.md

 # GBAD2Neo4J

+<b>Purpose:</b>
-Convert GBAD format files into Neo4J graphs with cql
+Convert GBAD formatted graph files into Neo4J graphs with cql.

+<b>Input:</b> GBAD formatted graph file.

+<b>Output:</b> cql file which can used with cypher-shell to load the graphs into Neo4J graph database.

 <b>Introduction to GBAD:</b>
 GBAD is a tool developed by Dr. William (Bill) Eberle at Tennessee Tech University.
 It takes graph input files and outputs anomalies (i.e., edges and vertices) found using minimum descriptive length approach.